omkardhawal21/my_tflite/README.md

 # my_tflite

-This repository contains the model whos pretrained weights were used fro transfer Learning.
+This repository contains the model whos pretrained weights were used for transfer Learning.
 I refered this medium article for the entire process - https://towardsdatascience.com/deeppicar-part-6-963334b2abe0 I've used non-quantized model.
 Tensorflow version 1.14